 Chris and Ana came to the Philippines in June of 2015 and were both moved by the prevalence of children living and sleeping on the streets.
-Having spent about 10 years growing up in the Philippines, Ana was able to speak Tagalog well enough to begin sitting with the kids on the sidewalk in February 2016 and teaching them English and the Bible.
+Having spent about 10 years growing up in the Philippines, Ana was able to speak Tagalog well enough to begin sitting with the kids on the sidewalks in February 2016 and teaching them English and the Bible.

 To give children in need a C.H.A.N.C.E to rebuild their lives.

 Discipleship is at the heart of who we are at Nehemiah Philippines.
 It is through our discipleship program that the children can heal from the deep wounds of deprivation, desertion, fatherlessness, and rejection.
-We walk alongside them through their journey to realize their true identities as beloved sons, adopted and cherished by the Nehemiah family, as well as by a global community of supporters who believe in them and invest in their destinies.
-Discipleship is the pillar by which we see the transformation of their hearts as orphans to accepted sons: from victim to victor.
+We walk alongside them through their journey to realized their true identities as beloved sons, adopted and cherished by the Nehemiah family, as well as by a global community of supporters who believe in them and invest in their destinies.
+Discipleship is the pillar by which we see the transformation of their hearts as orphans to accepted sons; from victim to victor.
 It is the most significant input to holistic and sustainable transformation.

 To see children reclaim their future and restore their communities.

 Teenagers 15 years old and above in the program are eligible to participate in our vocational training component.
-This was created to empower teenagers to learn employability skills, develop work ethic, and time management.
+This was created to empower teenagers to learn employability skills, entrepreneurial skills, develop work ethics, and time management.
 All participants must set aside 20% for savings as part of learning the value of planning for the future.
 For those 18 and above, they are given small monthly bills as part of financial literacy and further development of self-discipline.